|

 This means: mass of

-or lose mass, but just change it into another form.
+or lose mass, but just change the mass of substances into another form.

 If the solvent is